Georges Madon: Aerial service

 He ultimately qualified as a pilot in June 1911, after 19 lessons.
 On 12 March 1912, he enlisted in the French military and received his military pilot's license at Avord, France, in January 1913.
 Although only a corporal, he was one of France's most experienced military pilots.
 He originally flew reconnaissance and night-time bombing missions while assigned to fly prewar Bleriots with Escadrille (squadron) BL30.
-The night flying missions were some of the first ever, and his experience probably accounted for this assignment.
-Certainly it saved his life, when on 30 October 1914, his engine was destroyed by a direct hit from 77 mm cannon fire.
+The night flying missions were some of the first performed, and his experience probably accounted for this assignment.
+That experience would also save his life, when on 30 October 1914, his engine was destroyed by a direct hit from 77mm cannon fire.
 It took exceptional skill to coax the Bleriot to a dead stick landing against the wind within French lines.

 In April 1915, thrown off course by heavy fog, Madon flew into Swiss air space while qualifying upon a new 80 hp Farman, and was interned for several months.
 It took him two tries to escape, but he freed himself in December by chloroforming and kidnapping his guard.
 His reward was a court-martial and 60 days confinement.

 He was then posted to Escadrille MF218 as a sergeant directing artillery fire.
 He requested transfer to a fighter squadron.

-After retraining at Pau and Cazaux, he was posted to fly Nieuports with N38 on 1 September 1916.
+After retraining at Pau and Cazaux, he was posted to fly Nieuport 17s with N38 on 1 September 1916.
 He scored his first victory on the 28th.
 By the year's end, he was up to four and had been promoted to adjutant.

 Madon began the new year by strafing an enemy locomotive to a halt.
 Later, on 2 July 1917, he was wounded in action when he collided with an enemy aircraft and crashed.
 By then, he had 12 victories.
 The following month, he was commissioned a sub-lieutenant.
 By October, his confirmed score was 17, with 20 unconfirmed.
 He was said to have returned with blood and brains on his plane's propeller three times; another time, he brought home the glasses from an enemy observer's face stuck in his plane's wire bracing.

 By March 1918, his personal score stood at 25 confirmed.
-He was appointed to command Escadrille Spa38, which was re-equipped with new Spad XIIIs.
+He was appointed to command Escadrille Spa38, which was re-equipped with new SPAD XIIIs.
 Although principally a photo reconnaissance unit, Spa38 aggressively defended itself.
 They lived up to the motto they adopted from their commander: "Whoever rubs against me gets pricked".
 They also adopted his black thistle insignia on their planes.